AdobeDocs/federated-audience-composition.en/help/release-notes/e-release-notes.md

 * **Refresh existing schemas**

-    When a column is created, modified or deleted in a federated database, you can now detect and apply the changes by clicking on the **[!UICONTROL Refresh schema]** button in the corresponding schema.
+    When a column is created, modified or deleted in a federated database, you can now detect and apply the changes by selecting **[!UICONTROL Refresh schema]** in the corresponding schema.
 [Learn more](../data-modelling/schemas.md#schema-refresh)

 * **Associate a data model with a new composition**